brianm998/starry_timelapse_airplane_remover/README.md

 Current workflow

-The workflow that I'm using with ntar right now is to process via ntar as the very final step of image sequence processing before rendering video files.
+The workflow that I'm using with star right now is to process via star as the very final step of image sequence processing before rendering video files.

-What ntar needs is a sequence of 16 bit tiff files.
+What star needs is a sequence of 16 bit tiff files.
 If anyone works with any other kind of file, feel free to file a feature request for that.

 I use Adobe Lightroom w/ LRTimelapse to generate the initial set of images for each sequence I shoot.
 I then process with other software, oftentimes Topaz Denoise for the overnight shots.

-Next, I run `ntar -w (path to image sequence)` on the command line to run the initial processing of the sequence through ntar.
+Next, I run `star -w (path to image sequence)` on the command line to run the initial processing of the sequence through star.
 This generates a number of directories next to the one you passed, with the same name followed by an extention.
 This includes the fully processed set of images that is generated without the `-w` on the commane line, as well as a bunch of sidecar directories with extensions, including a json file of the config that the sequence was processed with.

-This json config file can be then opened in the ntar GUI application, to:
+This json config file can be then opened in the star GUI application, to:

  - preview the changes before rendering it
  - make adjustements to any of the changes

 If I'm generating a set of data to train from, I'll step through each frame, looking at the parts of the image that have been classified one way or the other to make sure they are right.
 This can take an hour or more for a sequence of 2000 frames.

-If I'm not planning on using a sequence for data training, I'll first play and scrub through the video in the ntar gui to see if anything looks wrong.
+If I'm not planning on using a sequence for data training, I'll first play and scrub through the video in the star gui to see if anything looks wrong.
 If so, I'll then narrow down on the frame(s) in question and adjust just those.
 This can be a lot faster.

 ## Known issues